Epokhe/bitdb/README.md

 # BitDB

 BitDB is a lightweight key/value store written in Go.
-It is a toy project that I built while learning Go.
+It is a toy project that I worked on while learning Go.
 It follows a [Bitcask](https://riak.com/assets/bitcask-intro.pdf) style architecture:

 * **Append-only segments** – all writes are appended to the active segment file.
 Older segments become read-only.
 * **In-memory index** – keys are mapped to the segment and byte offset of their latest value for fast reads.